nichoth/events/README.md

 This inherits from [nanobus](https://github.com/yoshuawuyts/nanobus), and has the same API, plus some additional stuff:

-* You can pass in list of valid event names, and will throw if you pass in a bad event name.
+* You can pass in list of valid event names, and will throw if you emit or listen for a bad event name
-* The `emit` method will return a curried function if you don't pass in a second argument.
+* The `emit` method will return a curried function if you don't pass a second argument
-* You can pass in `{ memo: true }`, which will memoize any curried emit functions instead of creating a new function each time.
+* You can pass in `{ memo: true }`, which will memoize any curried emit functions instead of creating a new function each time

 ### example